semrush/intergalactic/CONTRIBUTING.md

 Try to follow this advice to fill a great issue:

-- Check that issue tracker does not contain issues similar to your.
+- Check that issue tracker doesn't contain issues similar to your.
 - Use a clear and descriptive title for the issue to identify the suggestion.
 - Provide a step-by-step description of the suggested enhancement in as many details as possible.
 - Provide specific examples to demonstrate the steps.
 Include copy/pasteable snippets which you use in those examples, as Markdown code blocks.